-This is a tutorial on how to convert a picture to a vinyl decal in Cricut Design Space.
+This is a tutorial on how to convert photo to svg for the Cricut.

 The question I get asked the most is how do you convert JPG to SVG for Cricut vinyl projects?
 While this seems like a simple question, the answer is not.
 The reason is there are many ways to do this.
 I will highlight what I think is the easiest way to convert images for vinyl cutters in this tutorial but keep in mind there are other options.

 Yes is the general answer but there are many ways to cut pictures.
 You can cut around the photo into different shapes.
 You can print and cut images as well.
 But in this tutorial, I will focus on a particular type of picture cutting with the Cricut…the kind where we turn that photo into a vinyl decal.

 I don’t actually have a dog but if I was to get a dog, I’d get this super cute beagle in this photo.

 In the meantime, I will just have a decal of him.

 This is a quick tutorial on how to turn any photo into a cut file WITHOUT ADDITIONAL SOFTWARE in Design Space.

 This applies to wedding photos, your dog, your cat, grandma and a raccoon if that is what pleases you.